-Overall, the largest impact on the identified housing and community development goals and outcomes has been the level of funding compared to number of households in need of assistance.
+Overall, the largest impact on the identified housing and community development goals and outcomes has been the level of funding compared to the number of households in need of assistance.
 The City continues to fund projects and activities that address the highest and greatest need within the community.

-The following activities were conducted in FY 2020-2021 to preserve existing affordable housing stock through homeowner rehabilitation and preventing slum/blight through Code Enforcement Activities in targeted areas, as well as assisting with housing affordability:
+The following activities were conducted in FY 2022-2023 to preserve existing affordable housing stock through homeowner rehabilitation and preventing slum/blight through Code Enforcement Activities in targeted areas, as well as assisting with housing affordability:

-The City has been successful in meeting most of it goals as evidence in the outcomes (See Appendix A: Table 1 Statement of Specific Annual Goals, Objectives and Outcomes).
+The City has successfully met most of its goals as evidence in the outcomes (See Appendix A: Table 1 Statement of Specific Annual Goals, Objectives and Outcomes).